JustinBatchelor/openshift-day2-operations/README.md

 # openshift-day2-operations
 Ansible automation to configure various day2 operations for an OpenShift cluster.

-This automation utilizes the free HashiCorp Cloud Platform (HCP) where an admin's user credentials are stored.
-The user of this automation will be prompted to input their HCP service principal clientID and clientSecret for their HCP project
+## Pre-req

+## Environment

+The following is a chart of environment variables that the automtion will need in order to complete successfully